HOWARD COUNTY POLICE DEPARTMENT IS CONDUCTING WRITTEN AND PHYSICAL TESTING FOR POLICE OFFICER LATERAL.

 * Performs crisis mediation with persons involved in domestic and civil disputes, suspects attempting suicide, and in hostage situations.

-* Communicates effectively over law enforcement radio channels and through computer networks.
+* Communicates through law enforcement radio channels and through computer networks to provide information to officers.

 * Prepares investigative and administrative reports and forms, arrest warrants and statements of charges using appropriate grammar and math.

-* Prepares detailed case documentation and presents testimony in court.
+* Prepared detailed case documentation and presents testimony in court.

 * Enforces traffic laws and ordinances, and investigates traffic accidents.